sr6865/Mini-Project/README.md

 Storage: Atleast 10MB

 Operating Sysytem: Microsoft Windows 10/11, Apple macOS 11 or above, and any Linux distributions

-NOTE: While this program was tested on Arch Linux, it should also run on other operating systems given

-1. The required dependencies are fulfilled
-2. Some slight modifications might have to be made in the code in the event the code doesn't work.

 # PRE EXECUTION SETUP
 1. Linux: